Hashing / Hash table

 The Hash table data structure organizes components into key-value pairs.

-Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
-Such collisions are typically accommodated in some way.
+Most hash table designs employ an imperfect hash function.
+Hash collisions, where the hash function generates the same index for more than one key, therefore typically must be accommodated in some way.

 In a well-dimensioned hash table, the average time complexity for each lookup is independent of the number of elements stored in the table.
 Many hash table designs also allow arbitrary insertions and deletions of key–value pairs, at amortized constant average cost per operation.